dfinity/portal/docs/tutorials/developer-journey/level-0/index.md

         - Ledger.
         - Motoko.

-- [0.3 Developer environment setup](03-dev-env.md): Before we can begin our developer journey, we need to set up our developer environment.
+- [0.3 Developer environment setup](03-dev-env.md): Before you can begin our developer journey, you need to set up our developer environment.
 A developer environment is comprised of tools and packages that are required to develop code projects.
 This module covers:
     - Setting up a developer environment:
         - Confirming an internet connection.
         - Confirming access to a CLI.